 The videos can be accessed here:

 Google Classroom Walkthrough

 If you need help finding your way around Google Classroom please see the attached document

-Grades Kindergarten through 5th grade are using Google Classrooms.
+Grades Pre-Kindergarten through 5th grade are using Google Classrooms.
 Each day your child must log into their account that their teacher created and complete all assignments and homework.